From: Heidelberg, Germany

 During my studies, I chose to specialize myself in Drama, Music and English and did a minor in Physical Education.
 I taught children from the age of 4 to 12 years old, but my preference has always been young children.
 Their love, innocence, gratitude, imagination, happiness, curiosity and growth in a learning process is what fulfills me.

 I’ve always dreamed of working in an International school, but never thought it would actually happen until I moved to Heidelberg.
 I’m enjoying living in this beautiful city and working in such a great place with so many different cultures to learn from!
+I’ve been with the DAI Altstadt Kindergarten since 2014.

 Back in the Netherlands I used to play the piano, sing in a band, row and do strength training.
 As I feel like I have settled in now, I’m looking forward to start doing sports or music again in the near future.